 The TOE is represented by various configurations called products.
-All are derived from the same configurable hardware M7793.
-The same mask is used to produce different products of the TOE.
-The first metal mask (called the M1 mask) contains the specific information to identify the TOE.
+All are derived from the same configurable hardware M7794.
 The degree of freedom for configuring the TOE is predefined by Infineon Technologies AG.
 For more details please refer to the Security Target [7], chapter 2.2.7.